anyscale/templates/templates/intro-services/README.md

 **⏱️ Time to complete**: 5 min (15 on GCP)

 This tutorial shows you how to:
-1. Develop a simple Ray Serve app locally.
+1. Develop a simple Ray Serve app in a workspace.
-2. Deploy the application to production as an Anyscale service.
+2. Deploy the app to production as an Anyscale Service.
-3. Monitor the production application.
+3. Monitor the production app.
 4. Configure service scaling.

-**Note**: This tutorial is run within a workspace.
-Please overview the `Introduction to Workspaces` template first before this tutorial.
+**Note**: This tutorial runs in a workspace.
+See `Introduction to Workspaces` before running this tutorial.

-## Develop a Serve app locally
+## Develop a Serve app in a workspace

- The fastest way to develop a Ray Serve app is locally within the workspace.
-A Serve app running within a workspace behaves identically to a Serve app running as a production service, only it does not have a stable DNS name or fault tolerance.
+ The fastest way to develop a Ray Serve app is in an Anyscale Workspace.
+A Serve app running within a workspace behaves almost identically to a Serve app running as a production service, except that it doesn't have a stable DNS name or fault tolerance.

- To get started, take a look at the `main.py` file, which has the following skeleton code:
+ Look at the `main.py` file, which has the following skeleton code:

 ```python
 import requests